lapygithub/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 ## Rubric Points

-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it!
-Here is a link to my project code: https://github.com/lapygithub/CarND-Traffic-Sign-Classifier-Project
+Here is a [link to my project code:!] (https://github.com/lapygithub/CarND-Traffic-Sign-Classifier-Project)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+#### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the NumPy library to calculate summary statistics of the traffic signs data set: